-The Advisory Council for School Nutrition (ACSN) will inform and advise the Colorado Department of Education School Nutrition Unit on development and implementation of Child Nutrition Programs and will serve as a resource for school food authorities (SFAs) within specific regions, based on SFA size and community relationships.
+The Advisory Council for School Nutrition (ACSN) informs and advises the Colorado Department of Education School Nutrition Unit on development and implementation of Child Nutrition Programs and serves as a resource for school food authorities (SFAs) within specific regions.

 The ACSN will serve in an advisory capacity to the CDE School Nutrition Unit.
 With input from SFAs, members will inform the School Nutrition Unit of school nutrition issues at the SFA level.
 The ACSN, while not vested with decision making authority, serves a critical role for improving the work of SFAs by: providing input on and sharing of best practices, training needs and resource needs; engaging in peer-to-peer learning and peer support; and collaborating with other relevant professional organizations.
 The School Nutrition Unit will promote the ACSN to SFAs, so members are utilized to their full potential and can provide greater input from their regions.